JOSDEVOP/git_command_cheat_codes_folders/cheatcode.md

 -rm -rf  directory or folder name : deletes a directory that has been provided to it. eg rm -rf  animalfolder -rm -f  filename :deletes a file that has been git it .
 -git log --oneline :modifies and logs and makes them more readable.
+-git commit  --amend: is used to reset an already  commited message  git commit -m"".
 <p></p>